-- (1) Expenditures may include promotion and public relation activities and hospitality of business quests provided they will directly benefit or are in the best interest of the district. - (2) Expenditures shall be made from auxiliary enterprises and undesignated donations for promotion and public relations to the district. - (3) Expenditures for hospitality of business guests shall be limited to the maximum permitted by state law regulations.
+- 1. Expenditures may include promotion and public relation activities and hospitality of business guests provided they will directly benefit or are in the best interest of the District.
+Expenditures may also include, but are not limited to, activities involving graduation, visiting committees, orientation and work conferences, recruitment of employee, official meetings and receptions, guest speakers accreditation studies, and other developmental activities, awards or other types of recognition for meritorious performance. - 2.
+Expenditures shall be made from auxiliary enterprises and undesignated donation to the District for promotion and public relations except that federal funds may be used to purchase food when federal program guidelines permit such use. - 3.
+Expenditures for hospitality of business guests shall be limited to the maximum permitted by state law and rule.